SvenTiigi/STLocationRequest/README.md

 To match with your design of your app, simply playaround with the parameters `setMapViewAlphaValue` and `setBackgroundViewColor` to get your very own design.

-Also you can add `NSNotificationObserver` to get notified what the user tapped a `UIButton`
+Also you can add `NSNotificationObserver` to get notified if the user has authorized or denied the Location Services or if the user has tapped the _Not-Now Button_.

 ```swift
 override func viewDidLoad() {